dptools/process_offsite_audio/README.md

 </details>

 Finally, there are a few logistics to handle specific to Pronet and Prescient.
-For Pronet, we just need to take the last steps for setup of the production server.
-This involves confirming that the latest version of the code with the new video QC features is installed, verifying that this code passed the Yale IT security review, and performing an actual test run on prod.
+For Pronet, we just need to take the last steps for setup of the production server - note we have passed security review.
+This involves performing an actual test run on prod.
 Should be cognizant of available compute resources on the production server while testing, as dev server could easily run out of RAM, and production interviews will be a bit longer than the mock interviews.

 <details>
 	<summary>For Prescient, there are many more steps, as we still need to get the development server installation working first before proceeding to production setup.
 The major blockers we are actively trying to address for this are:</summary>